AdobeDocs/analytics-platform.en/help/data-views/configure-dataviews.md

 ### Expiration

-Specifies a time period, or event, after which the dimension value expires (no longer receives credit for success events).
+Specifies a time period, or event, after which the dimension item expires (no longer receives credit for success events).
 You can set the attribution expiration at the session, person, or custom level.

 |Setting|Definition|
 |---|---|